-A warrant issued by a court is required for an arrest; however, police made a small number of arrests without warrants during the year.
-The constitutional provision that suspects must be informed of the charges against them generally was observed in practice.
+A warrant issued by a court is required for an arrest, although police made a small number of arrests without warrants.
+Authorities generally observed the constitutional provision to inform suspects of the charges against them.

 e.
 Denial of Fair Public Trial

-The constitution provides for the right to a fair trial, and an independent judiciary generally enforced this right.
-The judicial system is derived from British common law.
-Judges conduct trials and render verdicts; there are no juries.
-The courts uphold constitutional provisions for a fair public trial, a presumption of innocence until guilt is proven, a prohibition against double jeopardy, a right to counsel, a right to judicial determination of the validity of arrest or detention, a right to question witnesses and access government-held evidence, and a right of appeal.
+The constitution provides for the right to a fair and public trial, and an independent judiciary generally enforced this right.
+The judicial system derives from British common law.
+Judges conduct trials and render verdicts.
+The courts uphold constitutional provisions for a presumption of innocence, a prohibition against double jeopardy, a right to counsel, a right to free assistance of an interpreter, a right to question witnesses, a right not to be compelled to testify or confess guilt, a right to be present, and a right of appeal.
+The constitution also states that if the accused does not understand the language used in court proceedings, an interpreter must be provided.
 The law extends these rights to all citizens.
-The Public Defender's Office provides free legal counsel to indigent defendants.

 There were no reports of political prisoners or detainees.

 There is an independent and impartial judiciary for civil matters, including for human rights violations.
 The government, including police, generally complied with court decisions on human rights violations.
 There continue to be some reports that police did not promptly enforce court orders related to domestic violence (see section 6, “Women”).
 There was no mechanism to appeal adverse domestic decisions to a regional human rights body.

 Section 2.
 Respect for Civil Liberties, Including:

 a.
 Freedom of Expression, Including for the Press

 The constitution provides for freedom of expression, including for the press, and the government generally respected this right.
 An independent press, an effective judiciary, and a functioning democratic political system combined to promote freedom of speech and press.

 The government did not restrict or disrupt access to the internet or censor online content, and there were no credible reports the government monitored private online communications without appropriate legal authority.